flutter/flutter/specs/modules.md

 ----------

 Each module consists of one or more libraries.
-The first library in a module is the *element tree library*, which imports the sky:core module and then consists of the following code for a Sky module:
+The first library in a module is the *element tree library*, which imports the dart:sky module and then consists of the following code for a Sky module:

 ```dart